wp-plugins/smart-app-banner/readme.txt

 = It's really great!
 How can I ever thank you?! =

 You can always buy my apps.
 Have a look at http://www.wandlesoftware.com/.
+Or there's a donate link at the same site.
+Or if you can write code, I accept good patches.

 == Upgrade Notice ==